N.O.V.A. Principles Foundation

 Jodi has lived in the Middle East, and on both U.S. coasts, but believes home is where you make it.
 She is the wife of Tolan Brown and they are parents to four amazing children.

-Sergeant Bart Smith has been a Lehi Police officer for 18 years and currently serves in the SVU (Special Victims Unit) for the police department.
+LT Bart Smith has been a Lehi Police officer for 20 years and currently leads the patrol division for the police department.
 He started teaching DARE in 2001 and took over the youth programs for Lehi city in 2004.
 One of the first changes he made was to switch from DARE to the N.O.V.A.
 Principles Program in 2005.
-This allowed Sgt.
-Smith to be one of the first officers outside of Orem to be trained to teach the N.O.V.A.
+This allowed LT Smith to be one of the first officers outside of Orem to be trained to teach the N.O.V.A.
 Program, which he has been teaching ever since.

 Daniel Ybarra graduated cum laude from the Woodbury School of Business in International Business Management and then earned his Juris Doctorate from the J. Reuben Clark Law School at Brigham Young University.
 Mr. Ybarra spends most of his time managing operations at The Ybarra Legal Group, meeting with new clients one-on-one, and fighting to win his clients’ cases.